grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 * [ ] _They scram out of the port_
 	* The Prospect follows Shakes out --- since he is lower and closer to the water he can see navigation signals better to find the main channel
 	* Maybe the bigger pursuing sub with the ram grounds out on shallows (partially because they are not being careful and smashing direct lines through the structures)
+	* the pursuing sub also probably has to fight its way out with the ECC Authority boats --- maybe the Prospect hears them being fired on.
+	* or maybe the ECC Authorities ALSO fire on the Prospect?
+They don't care or know who the good guys are, they just want to maintain order in their port.

 ### Leave in a hurry; cruise down the continental shelf